dewi-alliance/hotspot-manufacturers/applications/browan.md

 ## Product Information

 Our main product areas are in WiFi, LoRaWAN gateways and IoT node devices.
 Please check https://www.browan.com/product/XP/VJ for the full list.
-We are building a new Gateway (PicoNext) which use Ethernet and WiFi as the backhaul.
+We are building two versions of Light Miner (PicoNext) which use Ethernet and WiFi as the backhaul.
+The standard version comes with SX1302 and the advanced one comes with SX1303 plus GPS.
 Please find the preliminary HW interfaces:

 ![2021-04-12](https://user-images.githubusercontent.com/47768386/117094000-22c4fe80-ad95-11eb-8694-53746782d98a.png)